Celebrating Eleven Years Online...!

 Cool New Gimmicks... - Winter 2000 #21

-Two prior MBQ Special Issues are available as free downloads above.
-Links to the Metal Boat Society web pages that have been hosted by Kasten Marine Design since 1998 are as follows:
+Links to Metal Boat Society web pages that have been hosted by Kasten Marine Design since 1998 are as follows:

 Metal Boat Society | Metal Boat Quarterly | MBQ Index

-On those pages you'll find links to the new Metal Boat Society web pages which have become an excellent resource.
+On those pages you'll also find links to the new Metal Boat Society web page.

 Kasten Marine Design, Inc. Professional Memberships